adrofa/eyes_classifier/README.md

 2) take a ready architecture (maybe, pretrained one).

 The 2nd approach may be not very suitable, because:
-* SOTA architectures maybe too complicated for generalizing well on a such simple data;
+* SOTA architectures maybe too complicated for generalizing well on such simple data;
 * pretrained models are pretrained on a data from very different distribution.

 I will try to use a ready-to-go architecture to save time on writing a model from scratch.